 The Route for Our Eco-Tour of the Parkway

 We found Hickory a natural stopping point for lunch between Asheville and our first stop in Virginia at the Grassy Creek Cabooses.
 We used TripAdvisor to find a restaurant with great local food not far from the highway, stretching our legs and breaking up the first day’s driving.
-As expected, Waze lost course somewhere along the way and we missed the first Access Point we’d intended to take.

 But as we were prepared for this, we just cruised on into Virginia via the interstate and remapped our route at the Welcome Center to get on the Parkway at the next Access Point just south of Grassy Creek Cabooses.